- View Offline

 A lot of people have an idea.
-They say, oh I want to start my own business either because people have told them they should be in business for themselves, or maybe they just have an idea for an invention.
+They say, Oh, I want to start my own business either because people have told them they should be in business for themselves, or maybe they just have an idea for an invention.
 But there is a difference between an idea and an opportunity.
 Just getting the idea in your head doesn't necessarily mean that it's a great time for you to get into business, that you have the expertise that you need, that you have the capital that you need to succeed.
-So what I tell people when they say I am thinking of going into business is I ask them to really analyze.
+So, what I tell people when they say, I am thinking of going into business is, I ask them to really analyze.